ismael-hasan/DrivingFrenzy/README.md

         - Increase or decrease speed within the current gear.
         - Shift a gear up (new speed will be the minimum speed of the second gear).
         - Shift a gear down (new speed can be any within the range of the first gear).
 - Create a new race (i.e, a new method in the Control Center) and test the new Kart.
+Remember to change the commentator welcoming message in the `start` method.
 > The code will be reviewed.
 Questions about the code will be asked randomly to the students.

 ### Next steps
 - Create a race in which both Scooters and Karts compete together.
 Remember, **the ``start`` method cannot be modified at this point**.
+Remember to change the commentator welcoming message in the `start` method.
     - Choose 3 real one-gear Scooters and 3 real 2-gear Karts to get actual statistics on speed - don't spend more than 10 minutes searching, otherwise, just make up the numbers.
 - Create a new type of ``Section`` called ``StandardOutsideSection``.
 This one has its theoretical max speed, but also the actual one.
 The actual one is just a percentage of the theoretical one.
     - For instance, think of a rainy day.
 Actual max speed could be ``0.7 * maxSpeed``.
 Or, think of a very sunny day; the actual max speed could be ``1.1 * maxSpeed``.